What is CD10 and CotC?

 With no piles of dice inflating damage numbers combat becomes swift and easy to calculate, allowing combat tempo to be high and keep the players anchored in the situation rather than becoming a detached strategist until combat is over.

 It isn't always clear cut which skill or trait applies to a certain situation or what the difficulty number should be for a particular task.
 It is up to the GM to be flexible and creative in coming up with what fits the situation at hand.
-It is a double edged sword in that it offers the GM great flexibility, but also demands more of her.
+It is a double edged sword in that it offers the GM great flexibility and unparallelled immersion for the players, but also demands more of the GM.

 In the end, the system is a rewarding experience for players and GMs alike and it has been praised by experienced GMs like Michael Kesavan AKA "The Dead Aussie Gamer" and Guy Sclanders AKA "The Great Game Master".

 If you are curious as to how a session using CD10 would look, a one-shot, alpha-test, adventure was played using CD10 on "How To Be A Great Game Master".
 You can watch it below.
-Do note that some of the information within is outdated, as the setting (and system) has continued development.
+Do note that some of the information within is outdated, as the setting (and system) has continued development over the two years since this was recorded.